jeas4378/Tree_viewer/README.md

 	python3 [host tree] [reconciled gene tree] [OPTIONAL: An integer]

 The optional argument determines at what angle the view will become ortographical.
-'45' will mean that the ortograhical view only activate at the maximum positive or negative rotation.
+The default value of 45 means that the ortograhical view only activate at the maximum positive or negative rotation.
 A value >45 means that the ortographical view is disabled and a value of <=0 means that the ortographical view is always activated.